xinin/MockIoTopia/README.md

 ```

 #### 1.3.6.
 Array
-The Array format makes use of the other data types mentioned above.
+The `Array` format makes use of the other data types mentioned above.
-> It is important **not to include the Name field** in the Array components and to indicate them in the order in which you want to have the output order.
+> It is important **not to include the** `Name` **field** in the array components and to indicate them in the order in which you want to have the output order.
 ```
     -
       Name: My_Parameter_Array